nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_allergies.md

 ### Subsection title ###

-The subsection title **MUST** be "Historical Allergies and Adverse Reactions".
+The subsection title **MUST** be 'Historical Allergies and Adverse Reactions'.

 ### Subsection content banner ###